abhiwand/atk/doc/source/ds_eclipse.rst

 The Intel Analytics Toolkit should work with any version of Eclipse but these instructions were tested with Eclipse Standard Version 4.4 Luna.

-If you are on a corporate network, you may need to configure proxy settings in Eclipse before beginning (see Eclipse documentation).
+If you are on a corporate network, you may need to configure proxy settings in Eclipse before beginning (see Eclipse Help).

 -----
 Setup
 -----
-1)  Choose "Eclipse Marketplace" under the "Help" menu
+1)  Choose :menuselection:`Help --> Eclipse Marketplace`

 #)  If the next screen does not come up you may need to configure proxy settings